theapplearchive/theapplearchive.github.io/README.md

 ### [Jailbreak](https://theapplearchive.github.io/jailbreak)

-Here you will find a list of available jailbreaks.
+Here you will find available jailbreaks.

 There will be links to install the applications directly from safari.